bcgov/digital-policy/CPPM-Chapter12.md

       d.
 Corporate strategic direction, IM IT policies and standards.

-2. Se ministry-level strategic direction for IM IT.
+2. Set ministry-level strategic direction for IM IT.

 3. Ensure that ministry-specific IM IT policies, standards, procedures, guidelines, processes and training are in place as needed and appropriately documented.